-- Fantasy World Map: Shown in the beginning of each show.
+- Fantasy World Map: Shown in the beginning of each episode of TLA.

 - Legacy Character: The Avatar, via reincarnation.

-- Reincarnation: The Avatar's spirit, never truly dies as it continuosly reincarnates into a new body at death.
+- Reincarnation: The Avatar's spirit never truly dies as it continuously reincarnates into a new body at death.
 However, if the Avatar is killed in the Avatar State, the Avatar would truly die.

 - Single Substance Manipulation: Benders are only able to manipulate one specific element.
 Waterbenders can only control forms of water, earthbenders can only control forms of earth, and so on.
 However, particularly creative benders are able to manipulate more unusual forms of their element.
 For instance, earthbenders are able to sense the impurities within metal to bend it.
 The only person able to bend multiple elements is the Avatar, which grants a fully trained Avatar unparalleled power compared to a normal bender.